saltstack/salt/doc/topics/transports/ws.rst

 TLS Support
 ===========

-The Websocket transport support full encryption and verification using both server and client certificates.
+The Websocket transport supports full encryption and verification using both server and client certificates.
 See :doc:`ssl` for more details.

 Publish Server and Client